Parents Yelling At Kids Affects Them Psychologically. Here's How To Stop.

-According to Dr. Laura Markham, founder of Aha!
-Parenting and author of Peaceful Parent, Happy Kids: How to Stop Yelling and Start Connecting, yelling at kids is a parenting “technique” we can do without.
-Thankfully, she has some anti-yelling rules to remember, and some tips for helping us learn how to stop yelling at our kids, no matter how frustrated we may feel in the moment.
+According to Laura Markham, Ph.D., a clinical psychologist, founder of Aha!
+Parenting, and author of Peaceful Parent, Happy Kids: How to Stop Yelling and Start Connecting, yelling is a parenting “technique” we can do without.
+Thankfully, she has some anti-yelling rules to remember, and tips for helping us learn how to stop yelling at our kids, no matter how frustrated we may feel in the moment.

 Yelling at Kids Is Never Communicating

-Not Yelling Isn’t About “Letting Them Off Easy”
+Not Yelling at Kids Isn’t About “Letting Them Off Easy”

 - Remember young children aren’t trying to push your buttons.
 Give them the benefit of the doubt.